-The Doctorate in Education (EdD) program is designed to prepare education leaders at the school, district, community, state, and federal levels.
+The Ed.D. program is designed to prepare education leaders at the school, district, community, higher education, state, and federal levels.
 With an emphasis on social justice and equity, the doctoral program seeks to train educational professionals who desire to become leaders capable of transforming schools or other educational institutions, particularly those institutions that serve historically underserved populations.
 The program is offered in a fully online format and designed so that students can complete the program in three years.
-Students matriculate through the program in "lock-step" with their cohort which means your classes will mostly include other students admitted during the same year.
+Students matriculate through the program in "lockstep" with their cohort, which means your classes will be composed of other students admitted during the same year.
 The cohort model is designed to strengthen and extend students' professional networks and encourage a collaborative community working together to address educational problems.